 The images on my web site are of the various stages of the pomegranate.
-What we know most is the pomegranate fruit with its glimmering seeds.
+We are most familiar with the pomegranate fruit with its glimmering seeds.
 These seeds offer an image and metaphor for the various aspects of the psychological work.
-Not every seed is flavorful and juicy–some are woody and disappointing and we may need to spit them out, discerning what is satisfying to our soul and what is no longer compatible for our life.
+Not every seed is flavorful and juicy–some are woody, bitter and disappointing and we may need to chew them or spit them out, discerning what is satisfying to our soul and what is no longer compatible for our life.

 The pomegranate suggests a wholeness that is ripe with hidden possibilities of both loss, pain and suffering yet, through this suffering, we discover the juicy creative potentials of our individuation.
 When we make a commitment to our psyche through analysis, the healing tonic eventually becomes known to us in various ways.
 Indeed, the therapeutic work may begin with just one taste of a seed, but then grow and flower into a fruit that is plentiful and full of choices.
 With increased knowledge, resources, and new behaviors, we realize how the psyche is eventually transformed by the taste of that very first seed.

 Actively making choices in our life and moving with authenticity and playful spontaneity are important factors that encourage emotional health.
-Sometimes it can even be fun, mysterious, or humorous.
-Working in a therapeutic relationship to discern and differentiate the seeds of our psyche is a life long journey.
-The juice that is squeezed from our inner work is the healing tincture that we can return to over and over again throughout our life.
-If we trust to taste the initial seeds of psychotherapy or psychoanalysis, we can become more deeply known by ourselves and by others.
-We will become visible through the creative and collaborative work with personal images, dreams, and feelings, all of which is possible if it is held by a sustaining therapeutic relationship.
+While some of the work can feel dark, treacherous, and difficult, sometimes the process can be fun, mysterious, or even humorous.
+Working in a therapeutic relationship to discern and differentiate the seeds of our psyche is a life long journey, a practice we learn in psychoanalysis and psychotherapy.
+The juice that is squeezed from our inner work results in the healing tincture that we can return to over and over again throughout our life.
+If we trust to taste the initial seeds of psychotherapy or psychoanalysis, we can become more deeply known by ourselves and then by others.
+We will become visible through the creative and collaborative work with personal images, dreams, and emotions, which becomes possible if it is held by a sustaining therapeutic relationship.
 These opportunities and rich encounters nourish our soul.
 No one can take from us the treasures we harvest through personal inner symbolic psychological work.

 From a Jungian perspective, when we encounter emotional challenges, these are often “calls” or opportunities to face a challenge, to embark on a psychological journey or enter an initiatory process.
 Most times we are unable to turn away from the call.
-This is what Jung called an individuation journey, a process that moves us towards wholeness as we experience the guilt and suffering of transformation.
-With invitations to become more knowledgeable about who we are, analysis secures the space and time to delve deeper into the pockets of our mind and soul so as to understand the past and how it relates to our current life and the ways we wish to live in the future.
-We uncover the meaning and purposive nature of our own psychological journey, which is sometimes referred to as a personal myth or narrative.
+This is what Jung called an individuation journey, a process that moves us towards wholeness as we experience the guilt and suffering of leaving behind what is most familiar, for the transmutation and transformation of our life.
+Jung called this “contra naturum” or going against our nature.
+With invitations to become more knowledgeable about who we are, analysis secures the unique space and time to delve deeper into the pockets of our mind and soul so as to understand the past and how it relates to our current life and the ways we wish to live in the future.
+The reverie or imagination found within our sessions supports the uncovering of the particular meaning and purposive nature of our psychological journey.
+Sometimes this is referred to as finding our personal myth or narrative.

 The departure from what we know into an analytic journey can feel uncertain.
 This is natural.
 Giving our self the time and space to bring acceptance for our current state of being, without limitations and expectations, leads to previously unseen options and solutions; however, we have to allow the process to work on us; it’s not just about us working on the process.
-When we listen, psyche begins to speak to us rather than us dictating how psyche should be responding and behaving.
-The work you and I may do together will open the doors and windows to other worlds, expanding your toolbox, and discovering meaning where perhaps you thought there was only dark nothingness.
+When we listen, psyche begins to speak to us rather than us demanding or dictating how psyche should be responding and behaving to us!
+The work you and I may do together will open the doors and windows to other worlds that exist within you.
+We will expand your toolbox and discover the purpose of where perhaps you thought there was only dark nothingness.

-Psychotherapy or analysis is a process of clearing out the emotional cobwebs so as to shine light on the unconscious patterns, thoughts, and feelings that continue to influence our daily life.
+Depth psychotherapy or Jungian analysis is a process of clearing out the emotional cobwebs so as to shine light on the unconscious patterns, thoughts, and emotions that continue to directly influence our daily life.
 With time and practice, this inner life can impart wisdom on our daily outer life and how we engage with others now and in the future.
 Below are a few additional thoughts on what makes a therapeutic relationship successful.